lmatusikova/SPS-1/page.md

 Hint: https://msdn.microsoft.com/en-us/library/bb358946(v=vs.110).aspx

 ### Task 3
-Write a program that reads two integers from console, computes their sum and writes it back to the console.
+Write a program that reads two integers from console (we suppose that input values are in integer range), computes their sum and writes it back to the console.
 In case the sum overflows integer, show an error message instead of the sum.
 Make sure that program doesn't end with the exception.

 ### Task 4
 Edit `Server` program so that it sends the response only to `GET` request.
 Return `400 BAD` response for all other types of requests.